stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 The simplest example of violating this guideline is where your application is actually made of up a dozen or more source code repositories.
 This makes it nearly impossible to automate the build and deploy phases of your application’s life cycle.

-Another way this rule is often broken is when there is a main application and a tightly coupled worker (or an en-queuer and dequeuer, etc.) that collaborate on the same units of work.
+Another way this rule is often broken is when there is a main application and a tightly coupled worker (or an en-queuer and de-queuer, etc.) that collaborate on the same units of work.
 In scenarios like this, there are actually multiple codebases supporting a single application, even if they share the same source repository root.
 This is why I think it is important to note that the concept of a codebase needs to imply a more cohesive unit than just a repository in your version control system.

 Conversely, this rule can be broken when one codebase is used to produce multiple applications.
 For example, a single codebase with multiple launch scripts or even multiple points of execution within a single wrapper module.
 In the Java world, EAR files are a gateway drug to violating the one codebase rule.
 In the interpreted language world (e.g., Ruby), you might have multiple launch scripts within the same codebase, each performing an entirely different task.